aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/webpack.md

 ![](./what-is-webpack.png)

-**Webpack** is a modular bundler (打包機) which is usually used to convert modules with dependencies into static assets
+**Webpack** is a modular bundler (打包機) which is usually used to convert modules with dependencies into static assets.